solana-labs/solana/docs/src/wallet/app-wallets.md

 is physically separate from the computer, and connects via USB cable.
 This provides an extra level of security but requires the user to purchase and keep track of the hardware device.

-**NOTE: While Solana tools are fully integrated with the Ledger Nano S device, and the Solana App can be installed on the Nano S using Ledger Live, adding and managing wallet accounts currently requires use of our command-line tools.
-Integration with Ledger Live to use Solana wallet accounts on Ledger Live will be available in the future.**

 Solana does not support the Ledger Nano **X** at this time.